-As a result of these procedures we consider the most significant laws and regulations that have a direct impact on the financial statements are FRS 102, the Housing (Scotland) Act 2010, the Statement of Recommended Practice for Registered Social Landlords 2018 and the Scottish Housing Regulator's Determination of Accounting Requirements - February 2019.
-We performed audit procedures to detect non-compliances which may have a material impact on the financial statement disclosures.
+As a result of these procedures we consider the most significant laws and regulations that have a direct impact on the financial statements are FRS 102, the Housing (Scotland) Act 2010, the Statement of Recommended Practice for Registered Social Landlords 2018, and the Scottish Housing Regulator's Determination of Accounting Requirements - February 2019.
+We performed audit procedures to detect non-compliances which may have a material impact on the financial statements which included reviewing financial statement disclosures.